The South African dealer register

 DG

 The 4Cs are the four GIA-graded factors that determine a diamond's quality and price: Cut, Colour, Clarity, and Carat weight.
 For South African buyers in 2026 the practical priority order is Cut first (insist on GIA 3EX on round brilliants), then Carat (matched to budget), then Colour (G to H is the comfortable visual floor), then Clarity (VS1 to VS2 is the value sweet spot).
-At ProDiam, this translates to wholesale-tier prices 30 to 40 per cent below SA retail on like-for-like graded stones.
+Get that order right and you pay only for the quality the eye can actually see.

 The detailed answer